phuocchubeo123/apsi-fyp/README.md

 Issues found so far:
 - vcpkg cannot detect compiler: please install g++.
 Gcc may not work.

-# What should you look for in order to verify this repo
+# What should you look for to modify this repo

 ## The <tt> cli </tt> folder
 The folder contains some custom source code for: